danoe/backuppc_monitor_zabbix/README.md

 2. copy 'zabbix-backuppc.pl' and 'zabbix-discover-backuppc.pl' to '/usr/local/bin'
 3. make it executable with backuppc user
 4. Upload userparameter_backuppc.conf to /etc/zabbix/zabbix_agentd.d/
+5. Increase Timeout variable in /etc/zabbix/zabbix_agnetd.conf
-4. Import 'backuppc_zbx_export_templates.xml' into Zabbix and configure it
+6. Import 'backuppc_zbx_export_templates.xml' into Zabbix and configure it

 ## The template contains